*Please note the following dates and locations are subject to change

 July 23, Ottawa, Ontario, Canada

-· Our 15-day Arctic expedition will begin in Ottawa, Canada’s capital region.
+· Grand arrival day for our southern and international participants!
 Our team of students, chaperones, educators and expedition staff will arrive from around the world and we will officially launch the expedition with a presentation by our Expedition Leader in the evening.